Igraine: Legend

+In Geoffrey of Monmouth's Historia Regum Britanniae, she, as Igerna, enters the story as the wife of Gorlois, Duke of Cornwall (named variable and sometimes unnamed in works).
 Geoffrey describes her as one "whose beauty surpassed that of all the women of Britain."
 High King Uther Pendragon falls in love with her and attempts to force his attentions on her at his court.
 She informs her husband, who departs with her to Cornwall without asking leave.
-This sudden departure gives Uther Pendragon an excuse to make war on Gorlois.
+This sudden departure gives Uther an excuse to make war on Gorlois.
 In Layamon's Brut, Igraine "was sorry and sorrowful at heart / that so many men should be lost for her".
 Gorlois conducts the war from the castle of Dimilioc but places his wife in safety in Tintagel Castle.
-Disguised as Gorlois by Merlin, Uther Pendragon is able to enter Tintagel to satisfy his lust.
-He manages to rape Igraine by deceit– she believes that she is lying with her husband– and she becomes pregnant with Arthur.
+Magically disguised as Gorlois by Merlin, Uther is able to enter Tintagel to satisfy his lust.
+He manages to rape her by deceit—she believes that she is lying with her husband—and she beomes pregnant with Arthur.
 Her husband Gorlois dies in battle that same night.
 Geoffrey does not say, and later accounts disagree, as to whether Gorlois died before or after Arthur was begotten.
-Uther Pendragon later marries Igraine.
-Geoffrey says "from that day on they lived together as equals, united by their great love for each other".
-Geoffrey does not indicate whether Igraine ever learned of Uther's deception.
+Uther Pendragon later marries Igerna.
+Geoffrey says "from that day on they lived together as equals, united by their great love for each other" (the text does not indicate whether she ever learned of Uther's deception).
 Layamon says "Uther greeted Ygaerne, noblest of wives, and sent her token what they had spoken in bed; he commanded her that she should give up the castle quickly – there was no other way, for her lord was dead."

 Merlin taking away the infant Arthur from Igraine.
 An illustration by N. C. Wyeth for The Boy's King Arthur (1880): "So the child was delivered unto Merlin, and so he bare it forth."

-Malory has Arthur, who had been raised by Sir Ector, meet his mother for the first time after he had grown to manhood and become king.
-According to Geoffrey, Igraine also bore a daughter to Uther Pendragon, Anna, the future mother of Gawain and Mordred.